uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 Or [search for an undergraduate teacher training course](https://digital.ucas.com/search).

-### What qualifications you can get
+### If you cannot come to England

-#### Qualified teacher status (QTS)

-QTS allows you to apply for paid teaching jobs in all schools in England.

-[You need QTS to work in many English schools](https://www.gov.uk/guidance/qualified-teacher-status-qts#overview), but it’s desirable in all schools.

-#### PGCE with QTS

-You can do a course which combines QTS with a Postgraduate Certificate of Education (PGCE).
-This includes some academic study.

-#### PGCEi

 You do not necessarily have to be in England to study with an English institution.
 You can do an international Postgraduate Certificate of Education (PGCEi) outside the UK.

 A PGCEi will help you develop your teaching skills and knowledge.

-However, it does not lead to QTS.
-This means you will not be able to teach in [the types of schools which require QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts#overview).
+However, it does not lead to 'qualified teacher status'.
+This means you will not be able to teach in [the types of schools which require qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts#overview).

 ## Already a teacher?
 Teach in England